matt-harvey/git_curate/README.md

 ```

 This will step you through your local branches one at a time, asking you whether to keep or
 delete each branch in what should be a fairly self-explanatory fashion.
+Note the branch
+you are currently on will not be included in the list.

 ## Development